Bolloré

-In 2004, the group ranked amongst the top 200 European companies.
+The group is also present in the music industry, controlling 18% of Universal Music Group, as well as 10% via Vivendi.
 The company is listed on the Euronext exchange in Paris, but the Bolloré family retains majority control of the company through a complex and indirect holding structure.

 The company is led by Cyrille Bolloré, the son of Vincent Bolloré.